Wealth Leakage Report

 Diagnose the truth

 Calculate ROE, tax drag, and the leaks.
 Not “how it feels.”
 Not “what Zillow says.”
 The actual return on the equity you have tied up today.
+Would you reinvest that money into your property... because that's what you do by continuing to hold it.
+You're choosing to forego better opportunities for your current investment.

 Step 2